How to Become a Real Estate Agent: Your Complete Guide

 Key Takeaways

-• ✓ Must pass a state real estate licensing exam.
+• ✓ Becoming a real estate agent requires state-specific licensing.

 How It Works